xcart/xcart-docs/_pages/kb_en/modules/google_product_feed.md

 A feed file will included the data on all products with the enabled **Add to Google product feed**.
 If you want to exclude some products from the feed, disable the **Add to Google product feed** option for them.

-## Product data included into the feed
+## Product Data Included into the Feed

 Google product feed is formed based on [_google product attirbutes_](https://support.google.com/merchants/answer/7052112?hl=en&ref_topic=6324338 "Google Product Feed") both required and optional.
 A feed is a file that contains all the information about the products you sell.
 Google describes the different pieces of information about your products in attributes, which allow customers to search for and find your items.
 Products are then joined into product groups based on the attribute values that are a way to organize the Google Merchant Center product inventory in a Shopping campaign within Google Ads.